freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 1. Insert the USB flash drive and wait for the ``sd-devices`` qube to start.
 2. If your drive is using VeraCrypt, you will need to unlock it manually:

-   1. Open the file menu by clicking on the Qubes Application menu |qubes_menu| (in the top left), select **sd-devices** and click **Files**.
+   a.
+Open the file menu by clicking on the Qubes Application menu |qubes_menu| (in the top left),
+      select **sd-devices** and click **Files**.
-   2. In the left sidebar, there should be an entry labeled **# GB Possibly Encrypted**, click it.
+   b.
+In the left sidebar, there should be an entry labeled **# GB Possibly Encrypted**,
+      click it.
       |screenshot_veracrypt_sd_devices_files|
-   3. You will be prompted for the password configured for this USB flash drive:
+   c.
+You will be prompted for the password configured for this USB flash drive:

       - Volume type: leave both unchecked
       - PIM: leave empty